 Many people love living in the city because it offers such a wide variety of entertainment options.
 The larger and denser a city is, the more likely it is to have concerts, plays, museums, sports, large public libraries, and a wide variety of restaurants, all within a short distance of your home.

 Because cities have more entertainment choices available, they are also more likely to have affordable options.
-Despite the notoriously high costs of specific types of urban entertainment, such as Broadway shows, city dwellers pay significantly less each year for entertainment than people in either the country or the suburbs.
-According to the CE Survey, they spend an average of $2,759 per year, compared to $3,473 for rural residents and $3,491 for suburbanites.
+Despite the notoriously high costs of specific types of urban entertainment, such as Broadway shows, city dwellers pay significantly less each year for entertainment than people in the suburbs.
+According to the CE Survey, they spend an average of $2,715 per year, compared to $3,396 for suburbanites.

-However, that doesn’t mean there’s nothing to do in the country.
-For those who prefer outdoor pursuits, rural areas offer a wide range of interesting activities, including hiking, camping, geocaching, fishing, hunting, bird watching, mountain biking, boating, and horseback riding.
-Some of these are activities you can pursue for free with only a modest upfront expense for gear, such as a good pair of hiking boots or a set of binoculars.
+However, country dwellers pay the least of all — just $2,686 per year.
+One reason is that there are so many activities available in the country that cost little or nothing.
+Rural areas offer a wide range of outdoor pursuits, including hiking, camping, geocaching, fishing, hunting, bird watching, mountain biking, boating, and horseback riding.
+Some of these activities require only a modest upfront expense for gear, such as a good pair of hiking boots or a set of binoculars.

 People who live in the suburbs can most easily take their pick of both outdoor and indoor activities.
 A short drive can take them either into the city for a show or out to the country for a fishing trip.
 Suburban areas are also good places for particular activities, such as youth sports.